American Guild of Variety Artists: History

+In 2022, AGVA began organizing performers with Medieval Times, leading to a labor strike in 2023 at the Buena Park, California, location.
+However, the strike ended without a labor contract, and in March 2024, facing anti-union backlash, the union announced that they would not be representing Medieval Times employees.

 AGVA's offices are in New York and Los Angeles.

+Statistics

 Georgie Award

 AGVA Entertainer of the Year Awards, or the "Georgie Award" (after George M. Cohan), for variety performer of the year.
 Some of the past winners include: